Updated October 2017

-Ripstop Nylon won't necessarily stop holes from happening (if you poke this material with a sharp knife it'll still make a hole), but it will help prevent then from spreading.
+Ripstop Nylon resists snags, and while it won't necessarily stop holes from happening (if you poke this material with a sharp knife it'll still make a hole), it will help prevent them from spreading.

 To evaluate the durability of each pair, we wore them for several months in tough desert terrain both while hiking, scrambling, and rock climbing.
 We snapped and unsnapped buttons repeatedly, and closely examined all the components of the different models.
-We also pulled out pairs from our own testers' closets to see how they were faring after several years of use.
-The model that impressed us the most from a durability standpoint was the Kuhl Splash Roll Up.
-These cargo-style cotton-blend pants have the thickest material of all the models that we tested, and we can attest to their ability to withstand lots of use.
-The main durability issue we experienced with the other models was some pilling on the inner legs and knees, specifically in the Prana Halle and Columbia Saturday Trail Stretch.
+We also pulled out hiking pants from our own closets to see how they were faring after several years of use.
+The model that impressed us the most from a durability standpoint was the Kuhl Splash Roll Up

 The Kuhl Splash Roll Up is a very durable pant.
 It withstood months of use, both while hiking and climbing over sharp limestone and rough sandstone.